 Can I bring a stroller?

 While personal strollers are permitted, we recommend leaving them at home for your visit.
 The aquarium is not a large space, and most guests will not need a stroller during the visit.
 While strollers will be temporarily permitted into the exhibit buildings, you must park your stroller if attending the Aquatheater show.
 Always take your belongings with you, as stroller and contents are left at your own risk.

-Can my child use their scooter in the zoo?
+Can my child use their scooter in the aquarium?

 No. PLEASE leave scooters and skateboards at home!
 This is a significant safety problem and we need all guests to comply with our rules that prohibit scooters, skateboards, rollerblades, and bicycles from the park.

 If I leave the Aquarium grounds, can I re-enter later in the day for free?